dannywillems/dannywillems.github.io/_posts/en-525-compile-from-source-install-home.md

 Since several months, I would always like to build software from source.
 It began when I would install vim 8.0 but no packages for Ubuntu were available.
 I wrote <a href="https://blog.danny-willems.be/en/configure-install-vim-source/">an article about it</a>.

 I began by building from source and install it with sudo.
 But, I had some issues when the package was updated because there were some conflicts.
-For these reasons, I decided to build from source and install the binaries in a separated directory in my home, called <b>$HOME/.install-compiled/</b>.
+For these reasons, I decided to build from source and to install the binaries in a separated directory in my home, called <b>$HOME/.install-compiled/</b>.
 When the binaries are installed in this directory, I only need to extend my PATH with the appropriate subdirectories.

 Here some example.

 <h3>Git</h3>
 In Ubuntu, the version provided by packages is 2.7.4 from 2016.
 The current version if 2.13.
 All source codes I need are in a directory called <b>$HOME/.compile</b>.
-I use the following command to build git from source and install it locally.
+I use the following commands to build git from source and install it locally.
 [code lang="bash"]
 mkdir -p $HOME/.compile
 git clone https://github.com/git/git $HOME/.compile/git